 The terms megabyte and gigabyte are based on the binary system, which is fundamental to how computers store and process data.
 In the binary system, information is represented using only two digits: 0 and 1.
 These digits are called bits.
 Eight bits make up a byte, which can represent 256 different values (2^8).

 The prefixes "mega" and "giga" are derived from the metric system, where "mega" represents one million (10^6) and "giga" represents one billion (10^9).
-However, in the context of computer science, these prefixes are often used to represent powers of 2 rather than powers of 10 due to the binary nature of digital systems.
+That said, in the context of computer science, these prefixes are often used to represent powers of 2 rather than powers of 10 due to the binary nature of digital systems.
 This is why 1 MB is 1,024 KB (kilobytes) and 1 GB is 1,024 MB, rather than the expected 1,000 KB and 1,000 MB if based purely on the metric system.

 History of Digital Storage Units